RasaHQ/rasa/docs/user-guide/cloud-storage.rst

     If there is no container with the name ``AZURE_CONTAINER``, Rasa will create it.

 Models are gzipped before they are saved in the cloud.
-The gzipped file naming convention is `{MODEL_NAME}.tar.gz` and it is stored in the root folder of the storage service.
+The gzipped file naming convention a is `{MODEL_NAME}.tar.gz` and it is stored in the root folder of the storage service.
 Currently, you are not able to manually specify the path on the cloud storage.

 If storing trained models, Rasa will gzip the new model and upload it to the container.
-If retrieving/loading models from the cloud storage, Rasa will download the gzipped model locally and extract the contents to a temporary directory.
+If retrieving/loading models a from the cloud storage, Rasa will download the gzipped model locally and extract the contents to a temporary directory.